 We are proud of the support we give our research students and the resources we make available.
 We support our students through providing high quality supervision, through regular feedback on the student's work and with regular monitoring both of the quality of the supervision and feedback.

 We try to provide our research students with the best facilities possible.
 Each has their own individual study area with a personal machine to provide access to the School's computer network and beyond.
-Both the School and the University have a range of support services, ranging from extensive library facilities to medical services.
+Both the School and the University have a range of support services.

 Above all, we aim to provide an intellectually stimulating community which welcomes a wide variety of research students from many backgrounds at at different stages in their lives.
 We hope all our research students look back at their time with us as one of the very best times of their lives.